-Explorers is taught by Miss Martin.
+Explorers is taught by Mrs Masson.
 She is supported by Mrs Simmons.

 In Explorers,children will be immersed in a theme providing them with opportunities to lead their own learning, apply previously taught skills and learn new knowledge about the world.

 Children visit Explorers every afternoon in small groups.